Maximum residue levels for trifloxystrobin

 Why?

-Following applications to modify several MRLs, EFSA (2022, 2023) did not identify risk to consumers for sweet peppers/ bell peppers, kales, chicory roots, or honey, and suggests MRLs are adopted for these products.
+Earlier modifications to MRLs for this substance followed applications and evaluations by EFSA (2022, 2023) that did not identify risk to consumers for sweet peppers/bell peppers, kales, chicory roots, or honey.

 As missing data was not addressed for passionfruit/maracuja or Chinese cabbage/pe-tsai, EFSA suggested replacing those MRLs with the LOD.